Joseph Chiwatenhwa

-Joseph Chiwatenhwa (spelled "Chihwatenhaw" in some sources) is among the first believers of the indigenous peoples of Canada who accepted the Christian faith through the missionary and evangelistic work of the French Province of the Society of Jesus in the 17th century.
+Joseph Chiwatenhwa (spelled Chihwatenhaw in some sources) is among the first believers of the indigenous peoples of Canada who accepted the Christian faith through the missionary and evangelistic work of the French Province of the Society of Jesus in the 17th century.

 Biography

-The Jesuits established their first missions in Canada in the early decades of the 1600s and were assisted in Huronia by a number of new believers, among whom were Joseph Chiwatenhwa and his wife Marie Aonnetta, in addition to his brother Joseph and other members of the family, all of whom "lived and witnessed to their faith in a heroic manner."
-Chiwatenhwa was deeply moved by the Christian teachings of the Jesuit missionaries in 1636 when he first encountered them, despite the fact that others of his Huron tribe blamed these missionaries for the epidemics that had broken out in Huron lands.
+The Jesuits established their first missions in Canada in the early decades of the 1600s and were assisted in Huronia by a number of new believers, among whom were Joseph Chiwatenhwa and his wife Marie Aonnetta, in addition to his brother Joseph and other members of the family.
+Chiwatenhwa was "deeply moved" by the Christian teachings of the Jesuit missionaries in 1636 when he first encountered them, despite the fact that others of his Wendat (Huron) tribe blamed these missionaries for the epidemics that had broken out in Wendat lands.
+Chiwatenhwa was also motivated by a desire to learn what was perceived to be Jesuit sorcery.

 Chiwatenhwa himself fell sick; after his recovery, however, he was baptized, on August 16, 1637, by Father Jean de Brébeuf, and given the Christian name Joseph.
 His wife, Aonetta, was baptized on March 19, 1638; her Christian name was Marie.
-Their marriage was blessed on the same day; this was the first Catholic wedding in Huronia.
+Their marriage was blessed on the same day; this was the first Catholic wedding in Wendat territory.
 Joseph became the first lay administrator in the Catholic Church in Canada, in 1639.
-He helped the Jesuits translate hymns and prayers from French into Huron.
-He was impressed with the teachings of Saint Ignatius and the Spiritual Exercises.
-During his eight-day silent retreat, he composed a prayer that reveals his profound experience with Jesus: "You love us so deeply that all I can do in return is to offer myself to you.
+He helped the Jesuits translate hymns and prayers from French into Wendat.
+He was impressed with the teachings of Saint Ignatius and the Spiritual Exercises in particular.
+During his eight-day silent retreat, he composed a prayer about Jesus: "You love us so deeply that all I can do in return is to offer myself to you.
 I chose you as my elder and chief.
 There is no one else."
-In adopting his new faith, Joseph drew on many of the spiritual and cultural teachings of his people; he entered the Catholic Church as a Huron.
-This helped him spread the Good News to many members of his family and tribe.
+In adopting his new faith, Joseph drew on many of the spiritual and cultural teachings of his people; he entered the Catholic Church as a Wendat.
+This helped him spread the gospel to many members of his family and tribe.

-Joseph Chiwatenhwa sensed that he might eventually be killed for his faith and love for Jesus Christ.
-He was martyred on 2 August 1640, aged 38.
-Jesuit martyr of North America (Canada) Gabriel Lalemant considered Chiwatenhwa a great catechist amongst his own people.
-St. Marie de L’Incarnation called Chiwatenhwa “the Apostle with the Apostles” for his energy and apostolic zeal.
+Joseph Chiwatenhwa was killed on August 2, 1640, aged 38.
+Gabriel Lalemant considered Chiwatenhwa a great catechist amongst his own people.
+Marie Guyart called Chiwatenhwa "the Apostle with the Apostles" for his energy and apostolic zeal.
+According to historian Bruce Trigger, he was murdered by other Wendat who "obviously loathed him as a sorcerer who had turned against his own people" but that this act was obscured by being blamed on the Seneca people.